otakot/deep-reinforcement-learning-engineer-nd/continuous-control/README.md

 The observation space consists of 33 variables corresponding to position, rotation, velocity, and angular velocities of the arm.
 Each action is a vector with four numbers, corresponding to torque applicable to two joints.
 Every entry in the action vector isa number between -1 and 1.

-The task is episodic, and in order to solve the environment, an agent must get an average score of +30 over 100 consecutive episodes.
+The project environment is running inside the Unity simulation engine and trained Agent can interact with it using the UnityAgents API.
+The variant of Unity simulation environment chosen for this project contains 20 identical agents, each with its own copy of environment.
+Therefore to achieve the goal of the project all agents of Unity simulation environment must get an average score of +30 (over 100 consecutive episodes, and over all agents).
+Specifically, after each episode, rewards that each agent received are added up and the average of these 20 scores is taken as the resulting episode score.

 ### Project environment setup